Icons of the Native Northeast: Works by Ahchipaptunhe

 Later, modernist painters such as Malevich, Kandinsky, and Tatlin would employ similar methods, though focusing solely on the internal.

-Icons: of the Native Northeast
+Icons of the Native Northeast

 In this body of work, I use sacred numerology from my indigenous ancestry while also expressing important historical moments and acts through geometric forms.
 This work is not a copy of the Russian Avant-garde nor a reflection of Western Renaissance icons.
 Instead, it is a pairing meant to declare that saints are not of one land, one time, or one people.